biocompute-objects/BCO_Documentation/content/sop.md

 - View videos and documentation on tool use

 ## Versioning
-Any version previous to the current version of a BCO not be edited.
+Any version previous to the current version of a BCO should not be edited.
+For example: Once an analysis has been recorded as a BCO, that version (v1.0) cannot be edited.

 This documentation is currently in the comment phase until Sept.
 15, 2020.
 Please send your comments to Jonathon Keeney.